Shane Morris: 2017 season

 Following the 2016 season, Morris announced that he would be transferring from Michigan for the 2017 football season.
 On January 21, 2017, he announced he would join the Central Michigan Chippewas.
 Morris entered the season with an unresolved status following a quarterback battle with redshirt freshman Tony Poljan; both were expected to play in the opener against Rhode Island.
 Morris ended up playing the majority of the opening triple overtime victory.
 In week 2, Morris posted 467 yards passing and 5 touchdowns in an upset victory against Kansas.
 The performance earned Morris recognition as the Mid-American Conference West Division Player of the Week and as one of eight NCAA finalists for the weekly Manning Award for quarterback performances.
 In the rivalry game against Western Michigan on November 1, Morris helped CMU rally from a 21–7 halftime deficit by throwing a game-tying touchdown with 5:50 remaining and 77-yard deciding touchdown pass with 2:37 remaining.
 The following week, he threw 3 touchdowns to help CMU clinch the Michigan MAC Trophy with a win over Eastern Michigan.
 Morris helped CMU finish the regular season with 5 consecutive wins for a total of 8 wins (before the 2017 Famous Idaho Potato Bowl), the most by CMU since the 2009 Chippewas team.
 The fifth consecutive win was a rally from a 17–0 halftime deficit against Northern Illinois in which Morris threw three touchdowns, including a 29-yard fourth-down pass to with 1:32 remaining.

 Professional career

-On March 6, 2019, Morris was assigned to the Baltimore Brigade of the Arena Football League.
+On March 6, 2019, Morris was assigned to the Baltimore Brigade of the Arena Football League (AFL).